 Jim Wojciechowski started his career with an enlistment in the U.S. Air Force, where he became an Aerospace Propulsion Journeyman (jet engine mechanic) supporting the F-15 aircraft assigned to Langley Air Force Base in Hampton, Virginia.
 While serving, he earned a Bachelor of Science in Professional Aeronautics from Embry-Riddle Aeronautical University and became an FAA licensed Airframe and Powerplant (A&P) mechanic.
 In 2005, Jim joined The Boeing Company and moved to Puget Sound, where he became an Integrated Logistics Support (ILS) Technical Specialist on the P‑8A Poseidon System Development and Demonstration Program.
 Jim subsequently returned to Embry-Riddle, earning a Master of Science in Technical Management.
 In 2009, he followed the P-8A to Naval Air Station Patuxent River in Maryland and became the Flight Test Quality Assurance Manager.
 Jim proceeded to enroll with Northcentral University, earning a Doctor of Philosophy in Business Administration with a specialization in Engineering and Technology Management.
 In 2014, Jim moved to Virginia and became the Senior Quality Manager for Boeing Electronic Sensors and Intelligence Solutions.
 In this role, he led the development of an industry leading ISO 9001:2015 certified Quality Management System.
 In 2017, Jim became Director of System Safety at Amtrak and helped establish the foundation for one of the first Safety Management Systems in the railroad industry.
 In 2020, he joined the Washington Metropolitan Area Transit Authority (WMATA) as Vice President and Assistant Chief Safety Officer, helping WMATA continuously improve their safety performance.
-In November, Jim joined RATP Dev USA as Senior Vice President of Industrial Engineering and Continuous Improvement.
-In the role, Jim will be developing RATP Dev USA’s Strategic Roadmap and partnering with leaders from the across the company to drive implementation.
+In November, 2022, Jim joined RATP Dev USA as Senior Vice President of Industrial Engineering and Continuous Improvement.
+In this role, Jim will be developing RATP Dev USA’s Strategic Roadmap and partnering with leaders from across the company to drive implementation.